14th November 2019

 Use a formula that contains potent antioxidants and anti-ageing factors to maintain elasticity and ward off fine lines.

-The Poko Regenerating Collagen Moisturiser is the perfect formula for keeping the skin around your neck, chest and décolletage nourished and healthy.
-Our formula contains Matrixyl 3000, aloe vera to promote collagen production, and antioxidants to fade fine lines.
+The Regenerating Collagen Moisturiser is the perfect formula for keeping the skin around your neck, chest and décolletage nourished and healthy.
+Our formula contains Matrixyl 3000 to promote collagen production, and antioxidant-rich aloe vera to fade fine hyperpigmentation.
 For extra effectiveness, apply in upward strokes to give your lymphatic system a boost.

 When applying moisturiser, you can’t be stingy.
 You need enough product to adequately cover your whole face, neck and décolletage.
 You should be using a scoop of moisturiser at least the size of a penny, depending on the thickness and spreadability of your formula.